Diana Scarwid: 1990s

-The 2000s
+2000s

 Scarwid started the new century with the portrayal of Dianne Barrie in the TV movie Dirty Pictures (2000).
 The same year, she appeared as Michelle Pfeiffer's character's kooky friend in Robert Zemeckis's What Lies Beneath.
 In 2001, she guest-starred in Law & Order as a fingerprint analyst accused of manslaughter, and in 2003, she appeared as a prying mother in A Guy Thing.
-The same year, she portrayed Elke Alig, Michael Alig's enabling and neglectful mother in Party Monster, the adaptation of James St. James's memoir Disco Bloodbath.
+The same year, she portrayed Elke Alig, Michael Alig's enabling and neglectful German immigrant mother in Party Monster, the adaptation of James St. James's memoir Disco Bloodbath.
 The following year, she starred as Karen Tyler, a smothering mother in Wonderfalls.
 She returned to the Law and Order franchise with an appearance as a mother on the warpath after finding out her son is a victim of pedophilia in Law & Order: Special Victims Unit in the episode titled "Head".

-In the mid 2000s, she had roles in Read Thread (2005), Valley of the Heart's Delight (2006); and Local Color (2006).
+In the mid-2000s, she had roles in Read Thread (2005), Valley of the Heart's Delight (2006); and Local Color (2006).
 The same year, she guest-starred as Jeanette Owens in Prison Break, following which she assumed the role of Isabel, a mysterious sheriff and island inhabitant in the TV series Lost.
 Consecutively, she assumed roles in episodes of other TV series, including Cold Case, Pushing Daisies, and Heroes.
 Nearing the end of the decade, she had roles on The Cleaner (2009) and Criminal Minds (2009).

-The 2010s
+2010s

 Scarwid appeared in the TV movie Backyard Wedding (2010) and Sam Levinson's Another Happy Day (2011).